silverstripeltd/sera/README.md

 ### command to run and flags

 The second and subsequent arguments is what command sera will execute.
-It will use the name of the commands and arguments as the name for which the lock.
+It will use the name of the commands and arguments as the name for the lock.

 ## Example

+These two commands were started at roughly the same time, but only the one on the left got the lock first and the one to the right timed out after 5 seconds.

 ![Sera example](https://raw.githubusercontent.com/stojg/sera/master/usage.png)